Adding a primitive

 cls.output_widths = [16 for _ in range(new_num_rounds)]

-method, we took the previous Python function key_schedule
+To implement the eval method, we took the previous Python function key_schedule working

-on bit-vectors, but using the class attribute cls.num_rounds
+on bit-vectors, but using the class attribute cls.num_rounds so that

-we can change the current number of rounds with the method set_num_rounds
+we can change the current number of rounds with the method set_num_rounds.

-by evaluating it with symbolic and constant bit-vectors.
+Similar as before, we can test SpeckKeySchedule by evaluating it with symbolic and constant bit-vectors.

 To avoid long outputs, we will reduce the number of rounds for the test: